ben-ng/phonegap-air/README.md

 ## The App Manifest

 Your server must host a `manifest.json` that lists the files and assets your application needs to function.
+You can use the [Stratosphere](https://github.com/ben-ng/stratosphere) module to simplify this.
+Take a look at `ota-server/server.js` for a small example.

 **example**
 ```json